Why You Need A Shot List

 My first feature was a science fiction monster movie called Tasmanian Devils.
 As is usually the case with first features, we did not have enough time or money, and so 12 pages a day of monsters and blood explosions was to be expected.

-I was ready for the challenge and I was as prepared as I could be.
-I built extensive shot lists before the shoot – creating all sorts of custom spreadsheets to manage the hundreds of scenes and thousands of shots.
-Then my AD and I meticulously rearranged our shooting days to make the perfect plan.
+I was ready for the challenge, and I was as prepared as I could be.
+I built extensive shot lists before the shoot – creating custom spreadsheets to manage the hundreds of scenes and thousands of shots.
+Then, my AD and I rearranged our shooting days to make the perfect plan.

 This was all very exciting.
-Every day I would print out the shot list, then head to set with a big smile…
+I would print out the shot list daily, and then he would sit with a big smile…

-But despite my enthusiasm, it quickly became apparent to me we had a problem.
-Every day we would show up to discover a new surprise.
-Either the set would be in ruins (destroyed by a random snow storm), the camera would break, or the helicopter would be missing!
+But despite my enthusiasm, it quickly became apparent that we had a problem.
+Every day, we would show up to discover a new surprise.
+The set would be in ruins (destroyed by a random snowstorm), the camera would break, or the helicopter would be missing!
 (I am not making this up.)

-As a result of these hiccups, every day within minutes of call time the shot list and schedule became almost meaningless.
+As a result of these hiccups, the shot, list, and schedule became almost meaningless every day within minutes of call time.

-Imagine this: My AD and I are out there, standing in the middle of snow covered woods scribbling over the shot list with a pen.
-We end up frantically combining and crossing out shots, calculating times in the margins and drawing arrows everywhere!
+Imagine this: My AD and I are out there, standing in the middle of a snow-covered woods, scribbling over the shot list with a pen.
+We frantically combine and cross out shots, calculating times in the margins and drawing arrows everywhere!

-It didn’t take long for that once beautiful well planned shot list to end up looking like crumbled up rag covered in red ink.
-Eventually we would just resort to writing a new shot list by hand.
+It didn't take long for that beautiful,well-planned shot list to look like a crumbled-up rag covered in red ink.
+Eventually, we would write a new shot list by hand.

-It was at that point where I thought there has to be a better system for this.
-So I looked online and was shocked to realize there wasn’t.
-The state of the art for shot listing was drawing all over a piece of paper in the woods?
-This seemed crazy to me.
+At that point, I thought there must be a better system for this.
+So I looked online and was shocked to realize there wasn't.
+The state-of-the-art shot listing drew all over a piece of paper in the woods.
+This seemed wild to me.

-Keep in mind that I happened to be sleeping on my mother’s floor while shooting the film.
+I remember sleeping on my mother's floor while shooting the film.
 And one night I told my mom how everything in the film industry is digital except for arguably the most importing thing – the shot list.
-So that night I decided to make life easier for filmmakers.
-I borrowed some money from my mom and started designing and building a new app called Shot Lister.
+So, that night, I decided to make life easier for filmmakers.
+I borrowed money from my mom and started designing and building a new Shot Lister app.

 Here is a video of Shot Lister –